guilatrova/lambda-pr-checks/README.md

 aws s3 mb s3://BUCKET_NAME
 ```

-> Becareful here to avoid messing up the bucket used for storing reports (that uses the BUCKET_NAME variable) with this one used for storing the lambda functions.
+> Becareful here to avoid messing up the bucket u'sed for storing reports (that uses the BUCKET_NAME variable) with this one used for storing the lambda functions.

 ## Manual deployment